 Introduction

 DevOps is a modern approach to software development that combines development (Dev) and operations (Ops) to improve collaboration and efficiency.
-In today’s fast-paced digital world, organizations use DevOps to deliver software faster and more reliably.
+In today’s fast-paced digital world, organizations use this approach to deliver software faster and more reliably.

 Traditional software development often involved separate teams working independently, which led to delays and inefficiencies.
-DevOps solves this problem by integrating development and operations into a single continuous process.
+This methodology solves this problem by integrating development and operations into a single continuous process.

 As businesses rely more on technology, understanding DevOps is essential for improving software delivery and maintaining high-quality systems.